Kento Nagasaki: Sisaket

-On 1 January 2020, Kento moved to the eastern side of Thailand to joined Sisaket playing in the Thai League 2.
+In 2020, Kento joined Sisaket in eastern Thailand playing in the Thai League 2.
 On 4 October 2020, he scored his first ever career hat-trick in a league match against Navy FC in a 4–2 away win.

 Singha Golden Bells Kanchanaburi

 On 27 August 2021, Kento joined newly revamp Thai League 3 club, Singha Golden Bells Kanchanaburi for the 2021–22 season but his career was cut short at the club.

 Kento Nagasaki playing in a pre-season training match against Woodlands Wellington at the Woodlands Stadium on 29 January 2014.

 Muangkan United

 On 20 December 2021, Kento joined Thai League 2 side, Muangkan United.
 On 9 January 2022, he scored in his debut game for the club against Rayong FC in a 3–1 win.
 Kento forms blooms as he went on to score 2 goals and getting 1 assists in the next home league fixtures against Udon Thani.